-The accident occurred at ~1:15 am (Sept 17), while the ship was en-route from Grand Turk to Bahamas on a 7-day Caribbean cruise (itinerary Sept 13-20) roundtrip from homeport Baltimore MD with call ports Grand Turk, Half Moon Cay (Bahamas private island, Sept 17) and Freeport Bahamas.
+The accident occurred at ~1:15 am (Sept 17), while the ship was en route from Grand Turk to the Bahamas on a 7-day Caribbean cruise (itinerary Sept 13-20) roundtrip from homeport Baltimore MD with call ports Grand Turk, Half Moon Cay (Bahamas private island, Sept 17) and Freeport Bahamas.
 The itinerary remained as scheduled.

 On May 9, 2015, a 47-year-old male passenger was medevaced (airlifted) via USCG MH-60 Jayhawk helicopter dispatched from Elizabeth City NC.
 The man was flown to Carteret General Hospital (Morehead City NC).

 On March 30, 2014, while on a 7-day Bahamas cruise from Baltimore, the ship experienced an electrical transformer malfunction.
 This mechanical issue resulted in reduced cruising speed and Itinerary changes.
 The next 3 scheduled itineraries (departures March 30, April 6 and 13) were also changes.
 Call port Freeport Bahamas was skipped as all repairs took place on the ship during those voyages.

 As compensation, all March 30 passengers were given US$50 in onboard credit plus 25% future Carnival cruise booking discount.
 Passengers on the next two voyages were compensated with 25% future Carnival cruise discount.
 A full refund was offered for those willing to cancel their bookings.